parkouss/funq/README.rst

 It is licenced under the CeCILL v2.1 licence (very close to the GPL v2).
 See the LICENCE.txt file distributed in the sources for more information.

+The licence may appear restrictive, but as **funq** is a testing tool, you probably just don't mind.
+Do not deliver funq alongside your code source or compiled binaries if your licence is not compatible, that's all.
+You can still use the sources, or link with funq libraries for a personal use (like testing!).

+Please feel free to contribute to this project by creating github issues, pull requests, or simply staring the project!
+It will be greatly appreciated.

 Tutorial and documentation:

 .. image:: https://readthedocs.org/projects/funq/badge/?version=latest